Menu

 Please note that this event's registration fees do not include gas, park entry/passes, meals, other misc / personal expenses.

-MANDATORY Pre-Trip Meeting: Thursday, June 8 at 7:00 PM (St Vital Park).
+MANDATORY Pre-Trip Meeting: TUESDAY, JUNE 17, 2025 @ 6:30 PM.
 An email will be sent to participants 1 week prior to our meeting with further details.

 Failure to do so may forfeit your registered spot and there will be no credit or refund available to you.